 The ATZ (circle of radius 2nm from surface to 2000 ft agl (2073 ft amsl)) is established to protect aircraft during critical stages of flight.
 Failure of the commander to obtain information from the flight information centre to enable the flight to be conducted safely within the aerodrome traffic zone not only compromises flight safety but is a breach of Rule 11 of The Rules of the Air 2015.

 All operators are to ensure that they are familiar with Rule 11 and the activation times of the ATZ prior to operating in/in the vicinity of such airspace:

 The Radio Mandatory Zone (RMZ) surrounding Hawarden aerodrome was established in March 2017 to enhance the safety of all aircraft operating in the vicinity of Hawarden aerodrome and to better integrate the increasing number of commercial A300-600N Beluga aircraft operations.
 AIC Y014/2017 was issued on 16 March 2017 detailing the areas and access requirements.

-Despite the area being charted (the boundary is depicted by blue semi-circles) prior to implementation, the RMZ was subject to 74 airspace infringements in 2018.
+Despite the area being charted prior to implementation (the boundary is depicted by blue semi-circles), the RMZ was subject to 74 airspace infringements in 2018.

 Analysis has shown the main causal factor to be a lack of understanding by pilots as to the requirements for entry into the RMZ or a failure to note the area’s depiction on aviation charts.